God and Suffering

 – Albert Einstein

-Notions about Hell originated in ancient Egypt, Mesopotamia, and Persia and can be traced back to the fearful and superstitious minds of the Bronze Age.
-Before the domination and influence of Persia in the 6th century BC, early Judaism had little concept of divine retribution or a place called Hell.
+Notions of Hell originated in ancient Egypt, Mesopotamia, and Persia and can be traced to the fearful, superstitious minds of the Bronze Age.
+Before Persia’s domination and influence in the 6th century BC, early Judaism had little concept of divine retribution or of a place called Hell.
 After death, everyone went to Sheol, the Hebrew underworld.
 Notably, the word Hell did not appear in the original Greek New Testament, the earliest transcript of the text.

 – The Urantia Book